T3DocumentationStarter/Public-Info-055/Documentation/User/Index.rst

 Users Manual
 ============

-Here some hints are given regarding the use from the additions enhancing the user experience.
+Following some hints are given regarding the use from the additions enhancing the user experience.

 Please refere as well to the manual user section from the related extensions.